moorepants/learn-multibody-dynamics/orientation.rst

    D.dcm(C)

-With all of the intermediate rotations defined, when can now ask for the relationsihp :math:`{}^D\mathbf{C}^A` of the camera :math:`D` relative to the handgrip frame :math:`A`:
+With all of the intermediate rotations defined, when can now ask for the relationship :math:`{}^D\mathbf{C}^A` of the camera :math:`D` relative to the handgrip frame :math:`A`:

 .. jupyter-execute::

    D.dcm(A)

-With these three rotations the camera can be oriented in any direction relative to the handgrip frame.
-This successive :math:`z\textrm{-}x\textrm{-}y` rotations are a standard way of describing the orientaiton of two reference frames and referred to as `Euler Angles`_ [*]_.
+With these three rotations the camera can be oriented arbitrarily relative to the handgrip frame.
+These successive :math:`z\textrm{-}x\textrm{-}y` rotations are a standard way of describing the orientation of two reference frames and are often referred to as `Euler Angles`_ [*]_.

 .. _Euler Angles: https://en.wikipedia.org/wiki/Euler_angles

 There are 12 valid sets of successive rotations.
-We will also refer to these 12 possible rotations as body fixed rotations.
-As we will soon see, a rigid body and a reference frame are synonomous from an orientation perspective and each successive rotation rotates about a shared unit vector fixed in both of the reference frames.
+We will also refer to these 12 possible rotation sets as body fixed rotations.
+As we will soon see, a rigid body and a reference frame are synonymous from an orientation perspective and each successive rotation rotates about a shared unit vector fixed in both of the reference frames (or bodies), thus "body fixed rotations".
+The method :external:py:meth:`orient_body_fixed()
+<sympy.physics.vector.frame.ReferenceFrame.orient_body_fixed>` can be used to
+establish the relationship between :math:`A` and :math:`D` without the need to create auxiliary reference frames :math:`B` and :math:`C`:

 .. jupyter-execute::